-Adonai's Mercy House is raising the funds required to construct the Philippines only children’s hospice and transitional center.
+Adonai's Mercy House is raising the funds required to construct the Philippines only children’s hospice and wellness center.

 Our goal is to build a hospice center and transitional home where these children are not surrounded by strangers in a large open room as they fight their perspective diseases.
 We hope to help bring a private, intimate setting with their families and friends, surrounded by love as they transition through their disease or in many cases to the next life.
 With your help we can bring Adonai's Mercy House™ to a reality.